mdavis-xyz/mdavis.xyz/pages/emoji/content.md

 <div class="card">
 ## Option 4
 Petition the Unicode standards body to implement the Aboriginal flag encoding in a unique way which is completely different to every other national flag.
+Perhaps a new category could be created for flags which are not UN member flags.
-An Aboriginal flag is politically uncontroversial, but I'm sure other more controversial proposals would follow (such as [Sealand](https://en.wikipedia.org/wiki/Principality_of_Sealand), or the Confederate flag).
+An Aboriginal flag is politically uncontroversial.
+However I'm sure other more controversial proposals would follow, such as the Confederate flag.
-This opens that question of whether a small (and slow) group of typography nerds choosing glyphs and encodings should have the power and responsibility to make large political decisions.
+Such a new category would grant this small (and slow) group of typography nerds the power and responsibility to make political decisions and impose an ideological viewpoint on the whole the world.
+They do not want to be put in that position.
 </div>

 <div class="card">